throughputer/grafword-sso-starter-web-app/README.md

     Replace `Public_IPv4_DNS` with your actual EC2 public DNS.
 For example:
     ```bash
-    ssh -i ~/.ssh/grafword_sso.pem ubuntu@ec2-01-23-456-789.compute-1.amazonaws.com
+    ssh -i ~/.ssh/grafword_sso.pem ubuntu@ec2-123-45-67-89.compute-1.amazonaws.com
     ```
     - You will be asked `Are you sure you want to continue connecting (yes/no/[fingerprint])?`, type `yes` and Enter.

-- If the connection is successful, your terminal prompt should change to something like this: `ubuntu@ip-172-31-XX-XX:~$`
+- If the connection is successful, your terminal prompt should change to something like this: `ubuntu@ip-XXX-XXX-XXX-XXX:~$`

 ## Step 4: Install and Configure Nginx